-That’s when you may want to consider alternative investments.
-Alternative investments tend to move counter to stock and bond markets, which may make them an effective diversification tool.1
+Alternative investments tend to move counter to stock and bond markets, which may make them an effective diversification tool.

 Before diving into specific types of alternative investments, it’s important to know what distinguishes them as an investment.

-Hedge funds are investments that use pooled funds with the goal of generating high potential returns for investors.3 Unlike mutual funds, hedge funds consist of assets beyond stocks and bonds.
-Because of the inherent risk associated with hedge funds, most are only appropriate for accredited/qualified investors, those who could withstand the total loss of value of their investment.4
+Hedge funds are investments that use pooled funds with the goal of generating high potential returns for investors.
+Unlike mutual funds, hedge funds consist of assets beyond stocks and bonds.
+Because of the inherent risk associated with hedge funds, most are only appropriate for accredited/qualified investors, those who could withstand the total loss of value of their investment.

-“We look for hedge funds with a unique skill set, competitive advantage and the potential to generate positive returns in difficult market environments,” Silberstein says.
-There are many different hedge fund strategies, he says, and some come with more risks than others.
+There are many different hedge fund strategies, and some come with more risks than others.
 Additionally, hedge funds aren’t tax-efficient investments, so investors should work with a financial professional to ensure the anticipated after-tax return is consistent with their financial goals.

-Consider private equity as the alternative investing counterpart of publicly traded stocks.
-Unlike stocks, however, when a business seeks private investors, only accredited/qualified individuals may invest.6
+Consider private markets as the alternative investing counterpart of publicly traded stocks.
+Unlike stocks, however, when a business seeks private investors, only accredited/qualified individuals may invest.

-There is the potential for some unique advantages for investors who successfully incorporate private equity into their portfolios, but there are also associated risks, including the full loss of the investment.
-In addition, private equity is considered an illiquid investment with no secondary market, so investors should be prepared to have their money tied up for at least 10 years.
+There is the potential for some unique advantages for investors who successfully incorporate private markets into their portfolios, but there are also associated risks, including the full loss of the investment.
+In addition, private markets funds are considered an illiquid investment with no secondary market, so investors should be prepared to have their money tied up for at least 10 years.

 Typically, seeking a worthwhile investment in this area requires familiarity with a given sector.
-Silberstein recommends tapping into a network of investors and advisors to help source solid private equity opportunities.
+You may want to consider tapping into a network of investors and advisors to help source solid private market opportunities.

 As with any investment, it’s important to consider individual alternative investments within the larger context of your portfolio strategy.

-Investors might consider alternatives as another means of offsetting the risks they have in terms of stock and bond exposures.
+You may be looking to offset the risks you have in terms of stock and bond exposures.
 For example, if you have stock and bond investments, you might consider an alternative investment with a low correlation to the stock and bond market.
 This way, you’ll potentially gain access to a return stream less sensitive to market movement.

 If you’re interested in entering the world of alternative investments, be sure to talk with a financial professional about which types can be an appropriate fit within your portfolio.

-Read more about diversification strategies for your investment portfolio or check out our approach to investing.
+Read more about diversification strategies for your investment portfolio.